petermeglis/petermeglis/README.md

 ### Hi there 👋

-I'm currently traveling the world searching for fulfillment.
+🌎 Traveling the world searching for fulfillment.

 Check out https://petermeglis.com